 In a significant development, Singapore-based giant Sea on Monday announced to shut operations of its e-commerce portal Shopee in India, which faced criticism from the local industry bodies, and the government recently banned its marquee game ‘Garena Free Fire’ along with 53 Chinese apps in the country.

 Shopee will cease operations in India on Tuesday and aims to process all orders placed before March 29.

-The company, however, said the decision to shut down e-commerce operation business in India has nothing to do with the government’s ban on its popular game but owing to “global market uncertainties.”
+However, the company said the decision to shut down its e-commerce operation business in India has nothing to do with the government’s ban on its popular game but is owing to “global market uncertainties.”

-The Indian government’s ban on ‘Garena Free Fire’ in February, along with 53 other Chinese apps, had sent its stocks tumbling.
+The Indian government’s ban on ‘Garena Free Fire’ in February and 53 other Chinese apps had made its stocks tumble.
 Sea’s stock sank by 19 percent and lost $16 billion in New York on February 14, the steepest decline, though analysts speculated the revenue from India could be less than 10 percent.